 Our educators have all the experience, skills and personal qualities required to provide the best care for your child.
 We also understand that open communication and input from families is of utmost importance in ensuring that your child is nurtured in a way that fits their routine and unique personality.
 To us, fostering a positive and trusting relationship with parents is just as importance as fostering a positive relationship with the children.

-I am the Licensee and Centre Manager of this Centre; qualified and a fully registered Early Childhood Educator having been in this industry for over 15 years holding a Post graduate diploma in ECE from Auckland University.
+Qualified and a fully registered Early Childhood Educator having been in this industry for over 17 years holding a Post graduate diploma in ECE from Auckland University, I am the Centre Manager of this Centre.

 Leading this Centre’s team is a joy and a privilege for me making my work a pleasure!
 Each day is unique, special, and filled with fun.
 I love the choice I have made to work with young children and their families.
 My interests include discovering nature, creativity with natural and reusable resources and gardening,